-Goal 2: Preserve the existing housing stock and discourage conversion from traditional long-term housing into short-term rentals
+Goal 2: Preserve the existing housing stock by encouraging a balance between traditional long-term housing and short term rentals

-- 1. Ensure adequate housing options for people of all income levels, ages, household types, and preferences - 2.
-Ensure that households and individuals with special housing needs, including the elderly, disabled, and low-income households are able to attain suitable and affordable housing - 3.
-Allow only low-density residential housing in areas without municipal services, while promoting higher densities in parts of town with existing services or close to existing service boundaries - 4.
-Conserve, restore, and protect the vitality and quality of existing & previously existing neighborhoods & hamlets - 5.
-Allow for innovative housing to promote low-cost, low-impact, consolidated, and resource efficient options - 6.
-Accessory apartments are encouraged, as they provide needed income for the homeowner and needed small apartments for residents living alone - 7.
-Affordable housing should minimize long-term living costs through high quality design, efficient construction, energy efficiency, and proximity to employment - 8.
-Encourage land use patterns which are inherently more affordable by nature of cost of efficiencies associated with construction (e.g. shorter access roads, smaller lots, proximity to utilities) - 9.
+- 1. Maintain a reasonable ratio between long-term housing stock and short term rentals - 2.
+Ensure adequate housing options for people of all income levels, ages, household types, and preferences - 3.
+Ensure that households and individuals with special housing needs, including the elderly, disabled, and low-income households are able to attain suitable and affordable housing - 4.
+Allow only low-density residential housing in areas without municipal services, while promoting higher densities in parts of town with existing services or close to existing service boundaries - 5.
+Conserve, restore, and protect the vitality and quality of existing & previously existing neighborhoods & hamlets - 6.
+Allow for innovative housing to promote low-cost, low-impact, consolidated, and resource efficient options - 7.
+Accessory apartments are encouraged, as they provide needed income for the homeowner and needed small apartments for residents living alone - 8.
+Affordable housing should minimize long-term living costs through high quality design, efficient construction, energy efficiency, and proximity to employment - 9.
+Encourage land use patterns which are inherently more affordable by nature of cost of efficiencies associated with construction (e.g. shorter access roads, smaller lots, proximity to utilities) - 10.
 Existing housing in the floodplain should be flood-proofed for the safety of the residents and the community as a whole